 What are the rooms and facilities on offer at Pen-y-Dyffryn Country Hotel?

 Restful interiors suit the mood: lots of comfy chairs and plump sofas, an open fire in the quirky bar.
 Food is prime – inventive, seasonal, and a daily changing menu.
-Bedrooms almost all have great views, some have double-jacuzzis, and four have private patios and are dog-friendly.
+Bedrooms almost all have great views, some have double-whirlpool spa bath, and four have private patios and are dog-friendly.

 What can guests enjoy when staying in the Oswestry area?